-Darlene Love, for instance, is highly visible now in her own right on tour and, of course, during her annual Christmas showstopping gig on the “Late Show with David Letterman.”
-And Judith Hill recently sat in with The Roots on “The Tonight Show starring Jimmy Fallon.”
+Darlene Love, for instance, is highly visible now in her own right on tour and, of course, from her annual Christmas showstopping gigs on the “Late Show with David Letterman” and other late night talk shows.
+And Judith Hill has performed with The Roots on “The Tonight Show starring Jimmy Fallon.”

 Thanks to director Morgan Neville and his talented team, these artists, who spent the bulk of their careers “20 feet from stardom,” have been given a chance to shine in their own light while they are still vital performers.